boston-dnd/system-performance-dashboard/README.md

 ## Screenshots

 The app is secured to protect government information.
-Screenshots of the app with fictitious data can be found below for those who want to see a sample of the app's appearance:
+Screenshots of the app with fictitious data can be found below to see a sample of the app's appearance:

 ![Filters](https://github.com/boston-dnd/system-performance-dashboard/blob/master/screenshots/filters.png)